-TCFD: Where are your 'climate comps'!?
+TCFD: Where are your "Climate Comps"!?

-Darwin Marcelo, Project Director, EHDECinfra & Private Assets s the Task Force on Climaterelated Financial Disclosures (TCFD) deadlines loom, many infrastructure asset managers are still looking for the data they need to report the carbon intensity of their investments.
-That's because the data has either been not very forthcoming or not very good (even if you prefer to ignore Scope 3).
+Darwin Marcelo Project Director EDHECinfra & Private Assets

+As the Task Force on Climate-related Financial Disclosures (TCFD) deadlines loom, many an infrastructure asset manager is still looking for the data they need to report the carbon intensity of their investments.
+That's because the data has been either been not very forthcoming or not very good (even if you prefer to ignore Scope 3).
 If this feels familiar, it is because getting the right data was always going to be difficult.
 Carbon emissions are not like financials, which can be sourced back to individual invoices.
-Carbon molecules cannot be counted as they float away and estimating emissions either requires an in-depth asset-level investigation or is going to boil down to using a proxy of some sort.
+Carbon molecules cannot be counted as they float away and estimating emissions either requires an in-depth asset-level investigation or is going to boil down to using a proxy of sort.

-Asset-level assessments are costly, and, in the end, they also rely on proxies (there is no little man counting the $\mathrm{CO_2}$ particles being released in the atmosphere).
+Asset-level assessments are costly, and, in the end, they also rely on proxies (there is no little man counting the CO2 particles being released in the atmosphere).
 A line-by-line carbon assessment of a decent infrastructure portfolio can quickly cost millions of dollars and take many months.
 TCFD allows proxies to be used, but not all proxies are convincing enough.
-This is a familiar problem in private markets: few data points are available for comparable assets and a typical 'comparable' can look very ad-hoc and unrepresentative if it is based on fewer than a dozen data points.
+This is a familiar problem in private markets: few data points are available for comparable assets and a typical 'comparable' can look very ad-hoc and unrepresentative if it is based on fewer than a dozen datapoints.